alexfernandez/prototypes/README.md

 ## Usage

-This package adds some useful prototypes to String.
+This package adds some useful prototypes to `String`, `Object` and `Array`.
 To use in your package, you just have to require prototypes:

     require('prototypes');

-You do not need to assign the result to any variable, and in fact JSHint (and similar code checkers) may complain about an unused variable if you do this:
+There is no need to assign the result to any variable, since the prototypes are added automatically.
+It may in fact result in a warning in JSHint or similar code checkers.

-    var prototypes = require('prototypes');

-This last form is only required if you use any of the exported functions, which should be seldom the case.

-### License

-This package is published under the MIT license.
-You can integrate it in any commercial, closed software and/or make changes to the code with complete liberty.
-If you send your changes back to the main repo we will be grateful, but it is by no means required.
+Special care has been taken to avoid nasty interactions with other libraries: the new function prototypes don't appear in enumerations and can be overwritten in your own code.

 ## String Prototypes